simeonpashley/simeonpashley.github.io/_posts/articles/2010-06-30-three-ways-to-zap-stress-during-crunch.md

 ---
 title: Guest Post – Three Ways to Zap Stress During Crunch
 date: 2010-06-30 11:45:35

 tags: ["career", "Stress"]

-type: post

-description: 'In a guest post by Mike Reeves-McMillan, he helps you cope with the inevitable stress that comes with making video games. '
+description: "In a guest post by Mike Reeves-McMillan, he helps you cope with the inevitable stress that comes with making video games. "
 ---

 Stress is a fact of 21st-century life, and all the more so when you're working on big, high-pressure projects.
 I've worked in a projects environment for most of the past 20 years, and I know how it gets.
 You